uidaholib/FERL_source/pages/data.md

 ---
-title: Data
+title: Documents
 layout: data
 permalink: /data/
 ---

-## Collection Metadata
+## FERL Documents

 The table below provides sorting and basic search of the collection contents.
 Use the "CSV" button below to download the filtered metadata you see on the page.